AbuSuudy/AZ-204/AZ-204/3) Blob Storage/Notes.md

 > [!NOTE]
 > No imposed maximum time limit; however, best practices recommended that you configure an expiration policy to limit the interval and minimize compromise.

-> [!NOTE]
-> If I give access via a SAS token to a container I'm able to programmatically access to each item in the container, but you won't have access to this if you open the SAS URL in the browser.
-If you apply a SAS token to a file you're able to download the file via the browser
+ If I give access via a SAS token to a container you're able to programmatically access to each item in the container in c# or view the container in Azure Blob Storage Explorer desktop app.
+You won't have access it if you open the SAS URL in the browser.
+If you apply a SAS token to a file you're able to download the file via the browser.

 ```c#
 string sasUrl = ""